katia-energizer/tutorial_regular_expressions_search/tutorial.md

 ## What's next?

 In this tutorial, we explained how to write patterns with regular expressions and use these patterns for searching data in a text.
-To extend this knowledge, you can search for a number using the pattern with special characters or replace data in the text using [other functions of the `Regex` type](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/#kotlin.text.Regex$replace(kotlin.CharSequence,%20kotlin.String)/input).
+To extend this knowledge, you can:
+* Add options to your regular expression using the [`RegexOption` type reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex-option/). pattern with special characters
+* Replace data in the text using [other functions of the `Regex` type](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/#kotlin.text.Regex$replace(kotlin.CharSequence,%20kotlin.String)/input).